nazar-art/RestWebServices/README.md

 ##### If you are Intellij user configure only `http://localhost:8080/`
 This will be enough.
-Use `Postman` browser extension for response returning.
+Use `Postman` browser extension for checking response.